Advanced Vocab Words - Set 8 Flashcards

 144

-# Fill in the blank with the most appropriate vocabulary word.
-The political climate became increasingly \_\_\_\_\_\_ as tensions rose between the opposing factions. ## Footnote *Hint: The word starts with 'v'.*
+# Fill in the blank: The political climate became increasingly \_\_\_\_\_\_ as tensions rose between the opposing factions. ## Footnote ***Hint:*** *Starts with "v" and means "likely to change suddenly".*

 volatile ## Footnote *volatile (**voll**-ih-tull)* adj. likely to change suddenly adj. liable to lead to violence adj. evaporating easily